 \section{Populism: A Slippery Concept}

 Populism is one of the most contested concepts in political science and is notoriously difficult to apply consistently \citep{roberts1995neoliberalism, roberts2003social, hawkins2015mapping, weyland2001clarifying}.
-Populism has frequently been associated with robust redistributive policies reminiscent of Argentina's Per\'{o}n or Ecuador's Ibarra that are set against global liberalism.
+Populism has frequently been associated with robust redistributive policies that are set against global liberalism (e.g. Argentina's Per\'{o}n or Ecuador's Ibarra).
 However, the resurgence of populism in the 1980s and 1990s challenged the classical conceptualization of populism as populist leaders did not limit themselves to leftist policies \citep{weyland2001clarifying}.
 Debate on the formulation of populism as a concept has, quite fittingly, centered on two opposing notions of what populism is.
 On one side of the argument authors propose a concept rooted in the form of organization and mobilization \citep{weyland2001clarifying, roberts2014populism} while on the other is an approach cemented on discourse \citep{mudde2007populist, hawkins2015mapping}.

 \par

-The approach to populism founded on an idea of organization posits that populism is not simply tied to policy programs but instead to the nature of political organization.
+The organizational approach to populism posits that populism is not simply tied to policy programs but instead to the nature of political organization.
 Under this framework, populists gain electoral support by creating large, cross-cutting, hierarchical, yet unorganized bases \citep{weyland2001clarifying}. \citet{roberts2015populism} argues that populism is a top-down, elite dominated form of political mobilization that can exploit social movements for electoral and political gain.
-Roberts' conceptualization of populism is founded in the Latin American experience where populists step over the ashes of political parties who's downfall was brought on by betrayal or economic crisis.
-In these instances populists need only to push open an unlocked door into a party system where opponents are unable to mobilize the masses through a party apparatus.
+Roberts' conceptualization of populism is founded in the Latin American experience where populists step over the ashes of political parties whose downfall was brought on by elite defection or economic crisis.
+In these instances populists need only to push open an unlocked door into a party system where opponents are no longer able to mobilize the masses through a party apparatus.

 \par

-While this conceptualization would appropriately identify Correa, Fujimori or Ch\'{a}vez as populists, this approach would classify someone such as Evo Morales - someone who seeks to frame himself as part of the true people - not as a populist because he rose to power from a grass-roots movement rather than subjugating the masses as an elite.
-This concept further encounters problems when applied to the European cases where political parties remain crucial to electoral success and the elite subjugation of the masses is practically non-existent.
+While this conceptualization would appropriately identify Correa, Fujimori or Ch\'{a}vez as populists, it excludes someone like Evo Morales who rises to power from a grass-roots movement rather than subjugating the masses as an elite.
+This concept further encounters problems when applied to the European cases where political parties remain crucial to electoral success and the elite subjugation of the masses is less pronounced.

 \par